SAP/cloud-identity-developer-guide/docs/Troubleshooting.md

 ### Step 2: Analyze Authorization Check

-Reproduce the issue and check which part of the authorization check does not meet your expectations:
+Reproduce the issue and check which part of the authorization check doesn't meet your expectations:

 - Which **action** is checked on which **resource**?
 - Which **principal**/**policies** was used?